naik-pramod/docker/dockerImages.md

 COPY index.nginx-debian.html /var/www/html
 CMD nginx -g 'daemon off;'

+### FROM
+The FROM instruction tells Docker which base you would like to use for your image.

+### LABEL
+The LABEL instruction can be used to add extra information to the image.
+This information can be anything from a version number to a description.
+You can view the containers’ labels with the following docker inspect command.
+`docker image inspect <Image ID>`

+Alternatively, you can use the following command to filter just the labels:

+`$ docker image inspect -f {{.Config.Labels}} <IMAGE_ID>`

+`LABEL maintainer=”Pramod Naik”

+LABEL description=”This example Dockerfile installs nginx.”`

+### RUN
+The RUN instruction is where we interact with our image to install software and run scripts, commands, and other tasks.

+RUN apk add --update nginx && \

+    rm -rf /var/cache/apk/* && \

+    mkdir -p /tmp/nginx/

+**The && operator to move on to the next command if the previous command was successful.
+We are also using \, which allows us to split the command over multiple lines, making it even easier to read.**

 ### COPY vs ADD
 COPY take in source and destination as local file or directory only.
+The ADD instruction can also be used to add content from remote sources.
 ADD take in source and destination as local file or directory, url, tar file.